vg-json-data/sm-json-data/strats.md

 When a `leaveWithRunway` condition is used to charge a shinespark, it implicitly includes a `canShinecharge` requirement with `usedTiles` based on the runway length (and also based on a continuation of the runway in the destination room where applicable).
 Again, this is described in more detail under the applicable entrance conditions below.

-When a `leaveWithRunway` conditions occurs on a door in a water environment, it implicitly includes a `Gravity` requirement.
+When a `leaveWithRunway` conditions occurs on a door in a water environment, it may implicitly include a `Gravity` requirement, depending on whether this is needed for the corresponding entrance condition.

 #### Example
 ```json